David Nugent (American football)

-David Michael Nugent (born October 27, 1977) is an American former professional football defensive lineman for the New England Patriots and Baltimore Ravens of the National Football League (NFL).
+David Michael Nugent (born October 27, 1977) is an American former professional football player who was a defensive lineman for the New England Patriots and Baltimore Ravens of the National Football League (NFL).
+He played college football for the Purdue Boilermakers.

 Early life and education

 Nugent attended Houston High School and later Purdue University, where he played football as a defensive tackle.

 Professional career

 Nugent was selected in the sixth round of the 2000 NFL draft by the New England Patriots.
 In his rookie season he played in six games.
 In his second season after playing a backup role at defensive end for seven games Nugent made his first career start for the Patriots against the Cleveland Browns on December 9, 2001.
 Nugent and the Patriots went on to win their first Super Bowl championship that season on February 3, 2002, in Super Bowl 36.
 Following his release from the Patriots due to an injury in training camp the Baltimore Ravens signed Nugent to their active roster on October 29, 2002.
 Nugent played in nine games with the Baltimore Ravens at defensive end.
 On September 5, 2003, the Ravens released Nugent following training camp.
 In February 2004 Nugent was allocated by the Oakland Raiders to the Rhein Fire of NFL Europe where after recording six sacks he earned 1st Team All NFL Europe honors.